e404-tagnet/prism/README.md

 - **Architecture first.** No UI.
 No integration hooks until the mechanism is sound.
 - **Local only.** Everything runs on the AG2i stack via Ollama.
 - **Exploration built in.** Early turns run hotter (diverse formats, approaches) to populate the probability table quickly.
 Factual accuracy is ring-fenced and always cold.
-- **Tamper-evident.** The human reads the memory, but edits it only through conversation — never by hand.
+- **Tamper-evident.** The human reads the memory, but edits it only through conversation and never by hand.

 ## Status